Car Collections: A Greenstone Sample

 Return to Main Page

-The DVD labeled "Car-Collections" is a self-running program (Greenstone software on a Windows PC only) which contains three sample "collections" intended to demonstrate the ability of this software to organize data, particularly related to car collections.
+The DVD labeled "RGS-Collections" is a self-running program (Greenstone software) which contains three sample "collections" intended to demonstrate this software's ability to organize data, related particularly to car collections.
 These separate files, selected from the opening screen, are:

 Put in the DVD and you should see this screen: